osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 Skipping "already completed" partitions on a second execution would therefore drop rows silently on at least one supported source, with no error and no log entry.
 Correctness comes from the replication mode instead (see the mode table in Decision 2): `complete-atomic` and `incremental` leave the sink untouched until `postSinkTasks()`, so a full re-execution is safe.

 The control plane persists row counters and timings for observability.
 It must never present them as resumable progress, and no API field may imply that a retry continues where a previous attempt stopped.

+Phase 1b's `JobRunRepository.scheduleRetry(...)` implements this precisely: it transitions the failed row to `RETRY_SCHEDULED` and inserts a brand-new `PENDING` row referencing the failed run as `previousRunId` with `attempt` incremented — it never resets the original row back to `RUNNING`.

 #### Incremental watermarks